 The basic theme of various forms of story-telling were fear of natural forces, deeds of heroes, gods and goddesses, and to teach life lessons from others’ experiences.
 Biblical stories have the primary purpose of teaching spirituality.
 Most biblical stories were performed in churches to convey spiritual messages to the masses.

 Narrative Examples in Everyday Life

-The modern narratives have a broader function.
-After a close study of famous examples of Modern narrative, one would realize that such narratives do not merely entertain but serve as ways to communicate writers’ moral, cultural and political perspectives.
 Moreover, narratives have contributed to achieving educational objectives in our everyday life.
-Different forms of media are enabling people to express and record their real life stories and to share their knowledge and their cultural values across the world.
+Different forms of media enable people to express and record their real life stories, and to share their knowledge and their cultural values across the world.
 In addition, many documentaries on television adopt a narrative technique to communicate information in an interesting way.

 Function of Narrative

-Storytelling and listening to stories are part of human instincts.
+Storytelling and listening to stories are part of human instinct.
 Therefore, writers employ narrative techniques in their works to attract readership.
-The readers are not only entertained but also learn some underlying message from the narratives.
+The readers are not only entertained, but also learn some underlying message from the narratives.

 Moreover, a narrative is set in specific cultural contexts.
 Readers can get a deep insight of that culture, and develop an understanding toward it.
 Thus, narratives can act as a binding force in uniting humanity.